Prostitution in Finland: 18th century – early 20th century

 The passing of the Civil Code of 1734 was the first nation-wide law for all of Sweden, as well as Finland, that prohibited prostitution.
 The historical position of sexual morality was based on the Christian standard of condemning both premarital and extramarital sexual relations.
 These religious values were reflected in the common law across Europe and most Western societies throughout this period.

+In 1847, the Regulation system was introduced in Finland and became the target of a campaign from the Finska Federationen until it was abolished in 1907.

 The next major development came in the form of the 1889 Penal Code of Finland, which prohibited both pandering and prostitution.
 The code extended the prohibition to cover "any professional fornication", meaning the law would not tolerate prostitution no matter where it was taking place.
 International activism concerning prostitution at the end of the 19th century transformed the societal view of prostitution as an aspect of urban life to one which perceived the labour as a social problem.
 This evolution demanded the removal of prostitutes from the public eye through criminalisation of the female prostitutes as delinquents.
-The Finska Federationen, founded in 1880, campaigned against the regulation system of prostitutes.

 From 1937 to 1986 the Vagrancy Act was also in effect in Finland.
 In accordance with the legislation prostitutes could be taken under control and given orders by the police and social and health care authorities.
 This could include interrogations, sending to institutions, arrests, obligations to undergo health examinations and various other regulatory requests.

 Activism after World War II and the gradual 20th century abandoning of the standard of absolute sexual morality again shifted social perceptions of prostitution.
 The economic depression, alongside other structural and political reasons, contributed to an increase in the sex trade after the Second World War.
 The universal human rights movement of the time pushed for the decriminalisation of prostitution so as not to punish women who were victims of poverty or exploitation.